BNAS-v2: Memory-efficient and Performance-collapse-prevented Broad Neural Architecture Search: Related Work

 Vanilla NAS \cite{zoph2017neural} greatly suffered from the issue of time consuming.
-NASNet \cite{zoph2018learning} was proposed to address the above issue, where a micro search space named cell was used to reduce the computational requirements in architecture search phase.
-Subsequently, lots of cell-based NAS approaches were proposed to further improve the efficiency of NAS, e.g. RL-basd ENAS \cite{pham2018efficient}, gradient-based DARTS \cite{liu2018darts} and a series of variants of DARTS (e.g. SNAS \cite{xie2018snas}, P-DARTS \cite{chen2019progressive}, PC-DARTS \cite{xu2019pc}).
+NASNet \cite{zoph2018learning} was proposed to mitigate the above issue, where a micro search space named cell was used to reduce the computational requirements in architecture search phase.
+Moreover, two types of cells (i.e. normal and reduction cells) were stacked one after another as a deep scalable architecture shown in Fig. \ref{fig::stack}.
+Subsequently, lots of cell-based NAS approaches were proposed to further improve the efficiency of NAS, e.g. evolutionary algorithm-based LEMONADE \cite{elsken2018efficient}, RL-basd ENAS \cite{pham2018efficient}, gradient-based DARTS \cite{liu2018darts} and a series of variants of DARTS (e.g. SNAS \cite{xie2018snas}, P-DARTS \cite{chen2019progressive}, PC-DARTS \cite{xu2019pc}).
 DARTS transferred the NAS problem from discrete space to continuous one, and employed gradient-based algorithm to optimize the architecture weights.
-Furthermore, PC-DARTS adopted a policy named partial channel connections to realize memory-efficient DARTS.
+Furthermore, PC-DARTS adopted the combination of partial channel connections and edge normalization to realize memory-efficient DARTS with novel efficiency improvement.

-Beyond that, a broad scalable architecture dubbed BCNN was proposed in RL-based BNAS \cite{ding2020bnas}.
-Inspired by Broad Learning System (BLS) \cite{chen2017broad,chen2018universal,feng2018fuzzy}, BCNN employed broad (i.e. shallow) topology to obtain faster single-step training speed and higher memory efficiency than the deep one.
-Moreover, two variants named BNAS-CCE and BNAS-CCLE with different broad topology were also proposed for performance promotion.
-Compared with ENAS \cite{pham2018efficient}, BNAS delivered 2x less computation cost, 0.2 GPU day that ranked the best in RL-based NAS pipelines.
-However, only the advantage of fast single-step training speed contributed to the efficiency improvement of BNAS, due to high memory efficiency (i.e. large batch size) aggravated the unbalanced sampling issue (i.e. unfair training issue \cite{chu2019fairnas}) of large model.
+Inspired by Broad Learning System (BLS) \cite{chen2018universal}, in RL-based BNAS \cite{ding2020bnas}, BCNN employed broad (i.e. shallow) topology to obtain faster single-step training speed and higher memory efficiency than the deep one \cite{zoph2018learning}.
+Moreover, two variants named BNAS-CCE and BNAS-CCLE with different broad topologies were also proposed for performance promotion.
+Compared with ENAS \cite{pham2018efficient}, BNAS delivered 2.25x less computation cost of 0.2 GPU day that ranked the best in RL-based NAS pipelines.
+However, only the advantage of fast single-step training speed contributed to the efficiency improvement of BNAS, due to high memory efficiency (i.e. large batch size) aggravated the unfair training issue of BNAS.